Applied Channel Theory

 Attendance on this course will qualify graduates to attend future advanced workshops with Jason Robertson or Jonathan Chang (see below for more info).

-This new 2-day course with East West College on Applied Channel Theory and channel palpation, pioneered by Dr. Wang Ju-Yi, explores the physiology of the Yang Channels adding more depth to the understanding as found in the above introductory course.
-To book this, please go to our bookings page.
+Consolidate your knowledge with this new 2-day course with East West College on Applied Channel Theory and channel palpation, pioneered by Dr. Wang Ju-Yi.
+We will explore the physiology of the Yang Channels adding more depth to the understanding as found in the above introductory course, and how the yang channels sit within the wider context of the channel sinews and the luo-collaterals.
+We will naturally be reviewing the function of the yin channels as well.
+Look out for new dates on our bookings page.

 Fantastic course, really practical and super interesting.
 Jamie is a very knowledgeable and generous teacher.
 Sandra Hart, June 2021 (Edinburgh)